Assistive Equipment - Back in Use

 Visit www.backinuse.com to donate assistive devices or get connected to something you need.
 Back in Use is a win-win situation for the community, because items that were formerly sitting unused in spare bedrooms and garages can now benefit others in the community.
 Plus recycling is gaining momentum nationally as a cost-saving way to get people the items they need.

 - 4,000+ pieces of Durable Medical Equipment have been collected and given to New Mexico’s seniors and people with disabilities.
 DME includes wheelchairs, walkers, shower chairs, lifting or transfer systems, and hospital beds that help people maintain their independence and/or provide therapeutic benefits due to a disability, medical conditions, and/or illness.
 Adelante is not a Durable Medical Equipment (DME) dealer, so we cannot fill prescriptions for equipment.
 Back in Use sanitizes and checks equipment, but cannot do repairs.
 The program can only accept equipment that is still in usable condition.

-- Back in Use is Beneficial to Our Community.
-Medical equipment and computers are provided to people in need, which saves medical costs and helps the individuals who need these items to maintain their independences.
-Employment opportunities are provided for people with disabilities, especially in the IT field.
-Thousands of pounds of recyclable material, especially electronics, are kept out of landfills every year and truly put “Back in Use” in our community.
+- Back in Use is beneficial to our community.
+Medical equipment and computers are provided to people in need, which saves medical costs and helps the individuals who need these items to maintain their independence.
+Employment opportunities are provided for people with disabilities.
+Thousands of pounds of recyclable material are kept out of landfills every year and truly put “Back in Use” in our community.